jasonwilliams/vscode-helix/README.md

 This is a Visual Studio Code implementation of Helix Keybindings and Commands.
 I created this because I wanted to use Helix in VS Code and was frustrated with the built-in commands not being ergonomic.
 I didn't want to move fully unto helix and lose the benefits of VS Code, so I decided to create this extension.

 It is a work in progress, feel free to raise issues or contribute on the issue tracker.

+## Installation

+You can find the extension on the [VS Code Marketplace](https://marketplace.visualstudio.com/items?itemName=jasew.vscode-helix-emulation).

 ## Commands